M7-TROJAN/DataBase/Project_4_Car_Rental/README.md

 DECLARE @ReturnID INT;
 SELECT @ReturnID = SCOPE_IDENTITY();

--- Retrieve the InitialTotalDueAmount From The RentalBooking Table DECLARE @PaidInitialTotalDueAmount SMALLMONEY;
+-- Retrieve the paid initial total due amount

+DECLARE @PaidInitialTotalDueAmount SMALLMONEY;
-SELECT @PaidInitialTotalDueAmount = (SELECT InitialTotalDueAmount FROM RentalBooking WHERE BookingID = @BookingID);
+SELECT @PaidInitialTotalDueAmount = PaidInitialTotalDueAmount FROM RentalTransaction
+WHERE BookingID = @BookingID;

--- Insert the corresponding record into the RentalTransaction table INSERT INTO RentalTransaction (
+-- Update the RentalTransaction Table

-	BookingID, ReturnID, PaymentDetails, PaidInitialTotalDueAmount, ActualTotalDueAmount,
-	TotalRemaining, TotalRefundedAmount, TransactionDate, UpdatedTransactionDate) VALUES (
-	@BookingID,
+UPDATE RentalTransaction
-	@ReturnID,
+SET ReturnID = @ReturnID,
-	'Payment received for initial booking',  -- Provide more specific information about the payment
-	@PaidInitialTotalDueAmount,
-	@ActualTotalDueAmount,
+	ActualTotalDueAmount = @ActualTotalDueAmount,
-	---- Calculate TotalRemaining
-	CASE
+	TotalRemaining = CASE
 		WHEN @ActualTotalDueAmount > @PaidInitialTotalDueAmount THEN @ActualTotalDueAmount - @PaidInitialTotalDueAmount ELSE 0.00  -- Ensure that TotalRemaining is not negative END,
-	-- Calculate TotalRefundedAmount
-	CASE
+	TotalRefundedAmount = CASE
 		WHEN @PaidInitialTotalDueAmount > @ActualTotalDueAmount THEN @PaidInitialTotalDueAmount - @ActualTotalDueAmount ELSE 0.00  -- Ensure that TotalRefundedAmount is not negative END,
-	GETDATE(),
-	NULL
-);
+	UpdatedTransactionDate = @ActualReturnDate

+WHERE BookingID = @BookingID;

--- Check if the insertion was successful
-IF @@ERROR = 0
+-- Check if the insertion and update were successful IF @@ERROR = 0
 BEGIN
     -- If successful, commit the transaction

-    -- Note: Don't Forget To Update 'mileage' Vehicles Column To The New Mileage '@Mileage' UPDATE Vehicles
+    -- Update the vehicle's mileage in the Vehicles table UPDATE Vehicles
-    SET mileage = @Mileage
+    SET mileage = @CurrentMileage
     WHERE VehicleID = @VehicleID;

-    -- Note: Set 'ISAvilableForRent' in the Vehicles table to 1 if the FinalCheckNotes indicate that the vehicle is in good condition
+    -- Set 'ISAvailableForRent' in the Vehicles table to 1 if the FinalCheckNotes indicate that the vehicle is in good condition
     -- (Assuming '0' represents a problem with the car) IF @FinalCheckNotes <> '0'
     BEGIN
         UPDATE Vehicles
-        SET ISAvilableForRent = 1
+        SET ISAvailableForRent = 1
         WHERE VehicleID = @VehicleID;
     END